confluentinc/streaming-ops/README.md

   * `REPO_GIT_USER=rspurgeon` Update to your git username
   * `REPO_GIT_EMAIL=rspurgeon@confluent.io` Update to your git email

 3. To install all dependencies on a Mac.
-This command uses a combination of `sudo` to download and install binaries to `/usr/local/bin` and Homebrew to install the dependency software.
-You can skip this step if you'd like to install them manually.
+This command uses a combination of manual installations by downloading and install binaries to `/usr/local/bin` and Homebrew.
+You will be prompted for your adminstrative passwod to install files to `/usr/local/bin`.
+You can skip this step if you'd like to install the dependencies manually.

 		make install-deps